jmurty/xml4h/docs/writer.rst

 ======

-The *xml4h* writer produces serialized XML text documents much as you would expect, and in that it is a little unlike the writer methods in many of the Python XML libraries.
+The *xml4h* writer produces serialized XML text documents much as you would expect, and in respect that it is a little unlike the writer methods in some of the other Python XML libraries.

 Write methods